yezehui2002/CCAsyncRemoteSprite/README.md

 # CCAsyncRemoteSprite

 CCAsyncRemoteSprite is a category that adds methods to CCSprite.
 Images can be downloaded asynchronously, and be shown in a CCSprite when downloaded.
-While the image is being downloaded, an optional placeholder image (UIImage) can be shown.
+While the image is being downloaded, an optional placeholder image (CCTexture2D) can be shown.

 ## Installation